pwillard/ebook-ORTSBCCN/README.md

 At this stage this is a lot of random notes strung together to look like something... but with a whole lot of "not finished" going on.
 I just wanted to see what what a Content Creation Notebok for OPEN RAILS could look like.

+NOTE: I may never finish this document... but I will try keep it up to date.

 # To BUILD this document from AsciiDoctor source you need: